-Ben Atkins is the Student Experience Officer for Birmingham Law School and our international students.
-His role is to ensure you make the most of your time at Birmingham.
+There is a Student Experience Officer for Birmingham Law School and our international students.
+Their role is to ensure you make the most of your time at Birmingham.

 Many nationality groups form student societies during their time at the University of Birmingham.
 The Nigerian Students Society aims to bring together students from Nigeria, of Nigerian heritage and anyone interested in the Nigerian culture.
 The support on offer extends to prospective students and you can find out more by joining the society’s Facebook page.